shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

 Toolkit can dynamically generate a folder structure on disk based upon your project entities.

-This fulfils two purposes.
+This fulfills two purposes.

-1. You get an organised structure created on disk where you can place your files.
+1. You get an organized structure created on disk where you can place your files.
 2. It allows Toolkit to programmatically understand your structure, derive context from it, and know where to place files.

 You need to ensure that the folders exist on disk so that you can resolve the path in a later step.